 If you’ve ever struggled to get to sleep at night, you’re not alone.

-When sleep problems continue for weeks or months, people understandably begin searching for answers.
-They adjust their bedtime routine, explore supplements, reduce screen time, or try techniques designed to quiet the mind.
-Some of these approaches may provide temporary relief, yet the pattern of anxiety and insomnia often continues.
+They adjust their bedtime routine, reduce screen time, explore supplements, meditate, or try techniques designed to quiet the mind.
+Some of these approaches may help temporarily, yet the cycle of anxiety, hypervigilance and insomnia often continues.

 What is frequently overlooked is the role of the nervous system.

-Anxiety and insomnia are rarely random disruptions.
-In many cases they reflect a nervous system that has learned, through experience, to remain alert.
 The human nervous system is designed above all to ensure survival.
-When it senses threat or instability, it increases vigilance, sharpens awareness, and prepares the body to respond.
+When it senses stress, uncertainty or threat, it increases vigilance, sharpens awareness, and prepares the body to respond.

 Why Anxiety Makes Sleep Difficult